afondiel/Self-Driving-Cars-Perception-and-Deep-Learning-Free-Course-freeCodeCamp/README.md

 ## Overview

-Notes and key takeaways of the Self-Driving Cars Perception applied Deep Learning Free Course from [freeCodeCamp.org](freeCodeCamp.org).
+Notes and key takeaways of the Self-Driving Cars Perception and Deep Learning Free Course from [freeCodeCamp.org](freeCodeCamp.org).

-Learn computer vision and perception for self-driving cars with this deep learning course.
-Covering road segmentation, object detection and tracking, and 3D data visualization.
+Learn some core tasks for computer vision and perception for self-driving cars using deep learning, including road segmentation, object detection and tracking, and 3D data visualization.

-**Prerequisites:**
+**Prerequisites**

 - ~2 hours, No certificate
 - Totally FREE (to access the lecture, check out the link in [References](#references) section)